CS3203-Project/backend/tests/Admin/README.md

 ## Test Configuration

 ### Jest Configuration
-The Jest configuration is located in `jest.config.js` with the following key settings:
+The Jest configuration is located in `jest.config.cjs` with the following key settings:
 - TypeScript support with ts-jest
 - ESM module support
 - Test environment: Node.js